JoshuaWise/negotiated/README.md

 # negotiated [![Build Status](https://travis-ci.org/JoshuaWise/negotiated.svg?branch=master)](https://travis-ci.org/JoshuaWise/negotiated)

 This is a low-level utility for correctly parsing the HTTP content negotiation headers.
-It doesn't interpret the parsed values in any way except for ensuring that they are syntactically correct.
+It doesn't interpret the parsed values in any way, except for ensuring that they are syntactically correct.

 ## Installation